Brief Description -

 It is vital for Jews to preserve the memory of a world from which so many of us are descended and from which we derive so many of the vital springs of our being.
 Among Poles, too, there is a new willingness to investigate the past of a people who for ten centuries lived in close proximity to them and whose history constituted an integral part of the development of the Polish lands...
 Our aim is to preserve and enlarge our collective memory, to investigate all aspects of our common past.
 We believe that there should be no taboo subjects and no topics too sensitive to be discussed.
 Our columns are open to all those of good will.
 We ask only that they write honestly and with respect for historical facts.

-Twenty Eight issues of Polin have so far appeared:
+Twenty Nine issues of Polin have so far appeared:

 - Volume 1 included an important exchange between Rafael Scharf and Wladyslaw Bartoszewski on Polish-Jewish relations and an interview with Czeslaw Milosz on translating the Hebrew Bible into Polish.